Tools of the Trade

 | Gemini | Google.
 Integrated with Google services. | Free tier; Advanced $20/mo |

-These tools run entirely in the cloud.
+These tools are specifically for building software.
+They run entirely in the cloud.
 You describe what you want — in plain language — and the platform builds it, hosts it, and deploys it for you.
 You might never touch a file directly.
 Just describe, preview, tweak, and publish.
+If you're not building software (websites, apps, tools), this category isn't for you — stick with chat interfaces.

 The appeal is speed.
 You can go from idea to working prototype in minutes.
 The platform handles the technical decisions: what framework to use, how to structure the code, where to host it.
 You focus on what you want, not how to build it.